appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ./scripts/install_cert.sh
 ```

 - The script will ask you to enter a URL.
-Please give the URL of the Appcircle server you installed.
+Please give the URL of the resource that you need to connect to from the runner.

-- Hit enter and check the results.
+- Hit "enter" and check the results.

-- Your organization's root CA cert is now trusted on the OS, Java, Ruby, and Node.js.
+- Your organization's root CA certificate is now trusted on the OS, Java, Ruby, and Node.js.

 :::info
-For more detailed usage, you can check the [Self-signed Certificates Page](./configure-runner/custom-certificates.md)
+For more detailed usage, you can check the [Self-signed Certificates](./configure-runner/custom-certificates.md#adding-certificates) page.
 :::

-#### Configure Appcircle Runner Service
+##### 3. Configure Runner Service

 ---